Aiming for 750 - 800 in SAT Verbal? Our next AIMING FOR 800 course is coming up!

 We do not recommend Mastering SAT Math for students whose existing SAT Math score is 760 or higher.

-First and foremost, by keeping students highly engaged.
+First, by keeping students highly engaged!
 Many students come to Mastering SAT Math wishing that algebra didn’t exist and that they would never have to see another italicized x or y the rest of their life.
-We don’t blame them.
-Math can be intimidating in general.
-Add the pressure and time constraints of a high-stakes test, and it’s no wonder so many students feel apprehensive about the SAT’s math sections.
-Therefore, when we teach math, we do so with patience, empathy, and a deep, deep understanding of how students learn.
-We use the latest technology to visually demonstrate how to crack every math problem students are guaranteed to face, leading participants through step-by-step strategies until they feel empowered to solve the problems on their own.
+And who can blame them?
+Math can be incredibly intimidating, especially when students have to answer questions under the pressure of a ticking clock.
+Therefore, when we teach math, we do so with patience, empathy, and a deep understanding of how students learn.
+We use the latest technology to illustrate how to crack every math problem on the SAT, leading students through step-by-step solutions until they feel empowered to solve every problem on their own.

 Both.
 For example, when we cover tricky SAT algebra problems, we make sure students understand the math concepts underlying those problems, and then we teach them shortcuts and strategies, including tips for avoiding sneaky trap answers.